 I have seen castor oil work time and time again both in my personal experience as well as in my practice.
 Here is a list of my favorite and most effective uses for castor oil.

 1. Skin Care

-Castor oil has been widely used in the treatment of many skin disorders including psoriasis, eczema, severe dry skin, unwanted sun spots and wrinkles.
-Although it is thick and not exactly aromatic, this oil should be applied onto any effected area consistently before bed and left on overnight.
+Castor oil has been widely used in the treatment of many skin disorders including psoriasis, eczema, severe dry skin, unwanted sun spots, and wrinkles.
+Although it is thick and not exactly aromatic, this oil should be applied to any affected area consistently before bed and left on overnight.
 If the smell is too much, cooling essential oils can be blended in as needed.
-To reduce the thickness, the castor oil can also be cut with other base oils such as coconut oil, sesame oil or almond oil if preferred.
-Although it will not help the smell, the castor oil can also be blended with Neem oil, making it even stronger and more effective for psoriasis, eczema and severe dry skin issues.
+To reduce the thickness, the castor oil can also be cut with other base oils such as coconut oil, sesame oil, or almond oil if preferred.
+Although it will not help the smell, the castor oil can also be blended with Neem oil, making it even stronger and more effective for psoriasis, eczema, and severe dry skin issues.

-Not only is castor oil a powerful anti-inflammatory agent, but is also has a strong affinity for the joints.
+Not only is castor oil a powerful anti-inflammatory agent, but it also has a strong affinity for the joints.
 Further, this can be taken internally as well as applied externally for noticeable results.
-In fact, for severe arthritic issues I often recommend to utilize both methods to treat the arthritis from all ends.
+In fact, for severe arthritic issues, I often recommend utilizing both methods to treat arthritis from all ends.

 Make a cup of warm ginger tea each night before bed.
 Add 1 tsp of castor oil and mix well.
 Take this down quickly (it doesn’t exactly taste good), followed by a few sips of warm water if needed.
 Take this for 10 consecutive nights.